|

 Order from Amazon |

-of things into my guide books: cards from restaurants or hotels, receipts
+of things into your guidebooks: cards from restaurants or hotels, receipts

-for a place I liked, torn out articles with restaurant recommendations.
+for a place you enjoyed, torn out articles with restaurant recommendations.
 That

 way when you pull out a guide book for your next trip, you can remember what